-Vast swathes of Puglia are dedicated to growing grain and wheat and it is not by chance that the breads, taralli biscuits and pastas from the region can be bought all over Italy.
+Vast swathes of Puglia were once dedicated to growing grain and wheat and it is not by chance that the breads, taralli biscuits and pastas from the region can be bought all over Italy.
+Unfortunately, production is not what it was but we have tracked down a small 'forno a legna' in the hamlet of Casalini near Cisternino, province of Bari on the edge of the Valle D'Itria, to give you an idea of what the independent visitor to Puglia looking for gastronomic experiences can find.

 Traditional Puglia bread